 WATCH SOME NETFLIX

 Sometimes we just want to turn off our brain for a while and distract ourselves with some mindless binge-watching.
-Enter Netflix.
+Enter Netflix (is it really a self-care day without some good old Netflix?).
 I’m sure I don’t need to explain this any further, let’s get straight into my suggestions:

 Tv-shows I’ve been loving:

 - ANNE WITH AN E (I can’t even explain how good this is, just watch it!!)